davidanguyen/CSC179-VendiaDashboard-TSG/README.md

       - Timothy Chiang

 ## CLIENT FOLDER
 This is where the front-end will be held.
 Can be used on an IDE like Visual Studio Code.
-More information about the client server and how to run it is on the README in the client folder.
+More information about the client and how to run it is on the README in the client folder.

 ## SERVER FOLDER
 This is where the back-end will be held.
-More information about the client server and how to run it is on the README in the server folder.
+More information about the server and how to run it is on the README in the server folder.